froots/froots.github.io/_services/tech-lead-coaching.md

 ## Yeah, but...

+### I'm not sure I'm right for this.

+You'll get the most out of this coaching if you are an experienced front-end developer who has recently, or is about to, become a manager and leader for the first time.

+I also consider individuals who are developing their skills towards leadership, or who have some leadership experience but want to 'level-up' quickly.

+Coaching is most suited to those working on long-term product development.

 ### You probably can't help.
 My circumstances are special.

 Yes, every person's situation is different, but in my experience most problems that crop up follow very similar patterns.